thomasa88/ParametricText/README.md

 * `_.file` does not update on file rename/copy.
   * Workaround is to open the *Change Text Parameters* and click *OK* in the new document.

+## Migrating from Version 1.x to 2.x

+A new storage format was introduced in version 2, to accommodate new features.
+If you load a document created with the old version, you will be prompted to update the text parameters to the new version.

+After updating the text parameters, they can no longer be edited with the old version.

+It is recommended to save the document before doing the update, to have a backup.

 ## Reporting Issues

 Please report any issues that you find in the add-in on the [Issues](https://github.com/thomasa88/ParametricText/issues) page.